 I'm glad I own this but it's not totally right for me.
 I'm still searching and will try Armani Retouch, Cle de Peau or La Mer The Radiant Concealer next.
 I will report back!

 This highlighter/concealer is an excellent product in terms of coverage and value.
 For example, while the price is higher than YSL's Touche Eclat (which the Terry in By Terry originally designed), one gets a lot more product, costing much less per ounce.
 It covers my under eye circles well and I also use it to cover up any redness around my nose and mouth.
-The color I use is Ivory, the lightest of the bunch, and it is a perfect match for my fair, cool skin.
-I apply it before foundation.
+The color I use is Porcelain, the lightest of the bunch, and it is a perfect match for my fair skin.
+I apply it before foundation, and it helps to use an eye cream first to reduce dryness and product creeping into fine lines.

 My sole complaint is the brush.
 I don't use it.
-Rather, I only use the brush to place the product in the corner of each eye and use my Trish McEvoy Cream Blender brush #66 or my finger to blend the product as the brush attached to the tube is too stiff and imprecise.
+Rather, I only use the brush to place the product in the corner of each eye and I then use my Trish McEvoy Cream Blender brush #66 or my ring finger to blend the product because the attached brush is too large and imprecise.
 Also, a little goes a very long way, making it even more economical.
-And it does not crease, leaving a powdery matte finish behind instead.
+Creasing is minimal, leaving a powdery matte finish behind instead.
 It definitely was an excellent purchase, a real problem-solver for me.

 I am a concealer addict so I didn't hesitate to try this one out when recommende by the ladies at Mecca maxima - but boy am I soooo disappointed in this over hyped over priced supposed "best non creasing under eye" concealer.
 The brush is so stiff and I feel like it absorbs a lot of the product rather than applying it onto the skin.
 The product feels watery and then slightly oily when blending out with my finger.
 The Mecca lady matched me to the wrong colour (number 4) which turns out very pink and makes me look like I hve a rash when wearing.
 It creases pretty much immediately, even when setting with a powder (also without setting).
 Have tried it with eye cream, eye primers , other concealers and I have to say I actually hate this product.
 For $80 I could have bought my favourite revlon anti age eye concealer 5 times over.
 My favourite concealers this far would be nars creamy concealer, Estée Lauder double wear concealer and revlon anti aging eye concealer.
 This by terry one would be on my "never buy again" list- but majority of my opinion comes down to the ridiculous price for such a mediocre formular that dupes it's buyers into believing it's amazing from the over pretentious packaging.
 Would highly NOT recommend this